Gord Brownies: Maple-Bacon Nanaimo Brownies

 STOVETOP METHOD: In a medium heatproof bowl set over barely simmering water, melt the chocolate, butter, maple syrup and salt until smooth, stirring occasionally.
 Remove the bowl from the heat and let cool slightly.
 MICROWAVE METHOD: Add all of the ingredients to a heatproof bowl or measuring cup with spout.
 Microwave at high heat for 1 minute, then stir.
 Continue to heat in 30 second intervals until the mixture is completely melted.
 The glaze will keep in an airtight container in the refrigerator for up to 1 week.
 When ready to use, warm the glaze over a pan of simmering water or in the microwave.

 Pour the glaze over the Nanaimo filling and spread evenly.
 Chill for about 5 minutes before sprinkling the well, sprinkles, on top.
 Chill until firm, and then use a knife to loosen the any sides that are stuck to the pan, and then use the parchment sides to lift the brownies from the pan.
 Cut into squares on a cutting board.

 - For the brownies and the glaze, I used Callebaut Semi-Sweet Callets.

 - You can certainly omit the bacon from this recipe, but it does make it pretty darn Canadian (sorry, but it does.)

 - For the Nanaimo filling, I always use Bird's Custard Powder.

-- I used the Sweetapolita Tragically Chip Sprinkle Medley, which are pretty ideal, but you can use any sprinkles your heart desires!
+- I used a combination of Sweetapolita Rainbow Crunchy, Rainbow Nonpariels and Rainbow Bit Chips which are pretty ideal, but you can use any sprinkles your heart desires!

 - These babies are perfect for cottage weekends, after-school snacks and more!